Grid tie solar information

 Fig.2

-We are your best Michigan solar installer!
+We are your best Michigan grid tie solar installer!

 Event Horizon Solar & Wind